- Buyers can determine their buying power by reviewing different financial factors and researching common loan types and terms.

 Mortgage interest rates

 The mortgage interest rate you qualify for will also greatly affect affordability.
-The lower your interest rate, the more home you can afford because you will pay less interest per month and over the life of the loan.
+The lower your interest rate, the more home you can afford because you will pay less interest monthly and over the life of the loan.

-Here’s an example: If you are approved for a 4 percent interest rate on a 30-year fixed-rate loan for $250,000, your monthly mortgage payment would be about $1,190 per month.
+Here’s an example: If you are approved for a 7% interest rate on a 30-year fixed-rate loan for $300,000, your monthly mortgage payment would be about $2,239 per month.

-If your interest rate rose to 5 percent, but all other factors remained identical, your monthly mortgage payment would increase to about $1,340 per month.
-That means that by inflating the interest rate by just 1 percent, you would end up paying on average $1,800 more in interest annually — and $54,000 over the life of the loan.
+If your interest rate rose to 8%, but all other factors remained identical, your monthly mortgage payment would increase to about $2,693 per month.
+That means that by inflating the interest rate by just 1 percent, you would end up paying on average $3,000 more in interest annually — and $90,000 over the life of the loan.

-When talking with your lender as you apply for a loan, you can ask them if there are any factors in your control that are affecting your interest rate.
+When talking with your lender as you apply for a loan, you can ask them if any factors in your control affect your interest rate.

 The hottest trend: Responsible homeownership

-By understanding what factors affect your buying power, you are one step closer to becoming a responsible homeowner.
+By understanding what factors affect your buying power, you are one step closer to becoming a responsible homeowner and avoiding these first-time homebuyer mistakes.

 If you’re ready to move beyond affordability research to see what you can truly afford, consider getting pre-approved by a lender.
 It’s a no-obligation process that can illuminate your buying power and put you on a fast, successful path to homeownership.